UX Designer・June 2021

 3 days, June 14-16 2021

-In this website redesign and product development sprint, I designed the teacher gradebook that populates the student records that notifies parents of late assignments.
+In this hackathon, I designed the teacher gradebook which populates the student records that notifies parents of late assignments.

 At the start of the project, we assumed parents and teachers need honest conversations about student workload and academic progress.
 To solve for this, we wondered "How might we facilitate transparency between parent and teacher to improve communication and student success?"